Reduce Passwordless Drop-Offs with A/B Tests and Insights

 Identity Proofing

-If there is already an established user base with existing authentication mechanisms in place then these can be used to identify the user when registering a passkey.
+If there is already an established user base with existing authentication mechanisms in place, then these can be used to identify the user when registering a passkey.
 However, it’s also important to account for the new user registration scenario.
 The Curity Identity Server has several supporting mechanisms to identify the user during registration/sign-up, ranging from different authenticators to more purpose-built authentication actions that are used for registration.

 Fallback

-Authentication options to fall back on is especially important when designing your passkey architecture.
+Authentication options to fall back on are especially important when designing your passkey architecture.
 The traditional username/password approach basically works everywhere.
-Passkeys are only supported on certain platforms/browsers and if the user needs to authenticate on an unsupported system, alternative authentication options must be available.
+Passkeys are only supported on certain platforms/browsers, and if the user needs to authenticate on an unsupported system, alternative authentication options must be available.
 The possible fallback options may vary depending on the context and might not always be the same for all users in all scenarios.

 Passkey/Device Management

 When using passwords, users have the option to reset them when forgotten or compromised.
 A similar process is necessary for passkeys.
-There can be different approaches but one example is when you use a hardware FIDO device such as a YubiKey to store the passkey.
+There can be different approaches, but one example is when you use a hardware FIDO device such as a YubiKey to store the passkey.
 If the device is lost the user needs to be able to invoke a flow that can handle creating a new passkey.
-Users will need to have some type of self service portal or account management option where they can manage their passkeys and/or devices that hold passkeys.
+Users will need to have some type of self-service portal or account management option where they can manage their passkeys and/or devices that hold passkeys.

 A/B Testing

-In order to determine the best possible approach for different types of users it will be necessary to perform testing.
-This is obviously something that can be done before anything is deployed to production but the testing here will be very limited.
-Real life scenarios with different devices and/or browsers used by a multitude of different users will be very difficult to predict and test.
+In order to determine the best possible approach for different types of users, it will be necessary to perform testing.
+This is obviously something that can be done before anything is deployed to production, but the testing here will be very limited.
+Real-life scenarios with different devices and/or browsers used by a multitude of different users will be very difficult to predict and test.

-A/B testing will help realize what types of approaches and flows that are more successful and work best for different user types under various circumstances.
+A/B testing will help realize what types of approaches and flows are more successful and work best for different user types under various circumstances.
 This will result in additional input data that will be used when designing the orchestrated authentication flow.
-This type of insights will be critical in driving the design decisions for the Passkey authentication journey in order to minimize user drop-off.
+This type of insight will be critical in driving the design decisions for the Passkey authentication journey in order to minimize user drop-off.

 Conclusion

-Using contextual information to determine who the users are, what device and browser they are using, options for identity proofing, fallback options and device/passkey management can be designed.
-This coupled with A/B testing helps define the best possible options for various users in order to minimize friction and avoid dropoff.
+Using contextual information to determine who the users are, what device and browser they are using, options for identity proofing, fallback options, and device/passkey management can be designed.
+This, coupled with A/B testing, helps define the best possible options for various users in order to minimize friction and avoid drop-off.